 When MVD is suspected, the patient will be isolated to prevent further spread of the infection.
-Individuals that may have had contact with an MVD case will be traced and monitored to ensure that any additional cases of MVD can be rapidly detected and measures put in place to limit further spread.
-Contact with individuals or remains suspected of having MVD should be avoided, and patients and burials should be handled by qualified health care staff and burial teams.
+Individuals who may have had contact with an MVD case will be traced and monitored to ensure that any additional cases of MVD can be rapidly detected and measures put in place to limit further spread.
+Contact with individuals or remains suspected of having MVD should be avoided, and patients and burials should be handled by qualified healthcare staff and burial teams.

-Although the Egyptian Rousettus bats have been implicated as natural hosts, there are many features of the natural biology of the virus that still remains unclear.
-For example, the mode of transmission from infected bats to humans are not determined.
-It is recommended that people should avoid or spending only the required amount of time in mines or caves where fruit bats thrive, such as mine workers or tourists on cave excursions where MARV is known to occur.
-Culling of bats or destructions of roosts of bats are not recommended and strongly discouraged.
-The prevalence of MARV in Rousettus bats are thought to be limited.
-Bats play an important ecological role in nature including their role in pest control (eating of insects), pollination and so on.
+Although the Egyptian Rousette bats have been implicated as natural hosts, many features of the natural biology of the virus remain unclear.
+The mode of transmission from infected bats to humans is not determined.
+It is recommended that people should avoid or spend only the required amount of time in mines or caves where these bats roost, and avoid direct contact with these animals.
+Culling of bats or destructions of roosts of bats are not recommended and strongly discouraged, as bats play an important ecological role in nature including their role in pest control (eating of insects) and pollination.